boramgaudet/hotel-booking-segmentation/README.md

 - business perks for business travelers
 - mobile-only promo rates for last-minute budget travelers
 - loyalty upgrades for high-value long-stay guests

+## About
+This was a group project completed during my MSBA program at UC Irvine.
+I collaborated with my team on the analysis and helped translate the clustering results into business insights and recommendations.

 ## Files
 - `5B_Marketing_Analytics_Group_Project.ipynb` - full analysis